Healthy Homes Assessment Mount Victoria

 What We Do

-We specialise in a variety of services to make sure that you are fully aware of the state of any property you might be thinking of buying or selling in addition to other solutions.
+We offer a wide range of services to make sure that you are completely informed of the condition of any property you may be thinking of buying or selling along with other services.

-We not only collaborate with you, but we also work with large clients including the local authorities, banks and insurance companies.
-They clearly appreciate their peace of mind provided, thanks to the information in our building inspection reports.
+Not only do we work with you but we also work with some large clients including local councils, banks, and insurance companies.
+Evidently they like the peace of mind provided, by the data contained that we offer in our reports of building inspections.

 • Pre Purchase & Pre Sale Reports